 5. You can freeze pretty much anything, even wine.
 To freeze, pour the wine into an ice cube tray or zip lock bag.
 Milk is one of the most wasted foods pre-holiday, but can easily be frozen to use for that essential English cup of tea on your return; fresh milk can be frozen for up to six weeks and opened for up to four.

 6. Leave as little air as possible in the packages and containers to ensure it is sealed properly.
-Always label packages with the name of the food and date it was frozen, for ease when you get back from holiday.
+Always label packages with the name of the food and date it was frozen.

 7. Soft herbs like basil, mint and parsley don't hold up well frozen, so chop and mix them with olive oil and freeze in an ice cube tray.